joshHug/LeidenITP/labs/lab6.md

 ## add (challenge, very hard)

 This week we've included one especially challenging exercise.
 This involves adding [binary numbers](https://en.wikipedia.org/wiki/Binary_number) together.
-This challenge involves string to lists and vise versa and
+This challenge involves string to lists and vise versa and building new lists with severel if-statements.